sectionOne-bg

 Microsatellites are repeated sequences of nucleotides in DNA.14

-• Microsatellite instability (MSI) represents phenotypic evidence that the DNA mismatch repair (MMR) system is not functioning normally14:
+• Microsatellite instability (MSI) is caused when the DNA mismatch repair (MMR) system is not functioning appropriately14:

 • This loss prevents normal repair and correction of DNA, allowing mismatches to occur14